jhpyle/docassemble/_docs/documents.md

 {%p endfor %}{% endraw %}
 {% endhighlight %}

-The `p` indicates that the paragraph containing the `{% raw %}{%p ... %}{% endraw %}` statement should be removed from the document.
-When you edit the spacing of paragraphs in your .docx file, you need to edit the paragraph spacing of paragraphs that do _not_ contain `{% raw %}{%p ... %}{% endraw %}` statements.
+The `p` modifier indicates that the paragraph containing the `{% raw %}{%p ... %}{% endraw %}` statement should be removed from the document.
+When you edit the spacing of paragraphs in your DOCX file, you need to edit the paragraph spacing of paragraphs that do _not_ contain `{% raw %}{%p ... %}{% endraw %}` statements.
 You may need to change both the spacing after a paragraph and the spacing